bgermann/cforms2/readme.txt

 cformsII has pluggable CAPTCHA support.
 [Really Simple CAPTCHA for cformsII](https://wordpress.org/plugins/cforms2-really-simple-captcha) provides an image CAPTCHA.
-To convert the old CAPTCHA fields to Really Simple CAPTCHA, please install and activate the plugin first.
-Then go to Form Settings and check, if your CAPTCHA fields are of type Really Simple CAPTCHA.
+To convert the old CAPTCHA fields to Really Simple CAPTCHA, please install the current version and activate the plugin.
-If you can confirm this, resave each form that contains a CAPTCHA field.

 = Credits =